Local environmental plans

 More information about the planning proposal process can be found on the New South Wales Department of Planning and Environment's website.

-Implementation of Rural Lands Strategy and other matters
+Implementation of the Rural Lands Strategy and other matters

 On 12 July 2016 Council endorsed a planning proposal to implement the recommendations of the Rural Lands Strategy and to make other amendments to the Eurobodalla Local Environmental Plan 2012: